RNsights/CDC-Syndication/README.md

 Just like the CDC_Topics table, the CDC_Syndication_Items table has a unique index on the itemid field (this the guid from the atom feed).
 If you run this script multiple times, the unqiue contraint will prevent duplicate items from being added to the database.

 And that's it.
-You should now have a two tables filled with the data needed to collect, sort, aggregate and display content from the CDC Syndication Hub.
+I'd suggest just setting up a cron job or the like to run the syndication_subscriptions.py script on a periodic basis.
+You should now have two tables filled with the data needed to collect, sort, aggregate and display content from the CDC Syndication Hub.